Cranial mononeuropathy III

 headaches may have a temporary problem with the oculomotor nerve.
 This is probably due to a spasm of the blood vessels.
 In some cases, no cause can be found.

 - Double vision

-is the most consistent symptom
+, which is the most common symptom

 - Drooping of one eyelid (ptosis)